-- In the 17 counties that do not have township governments and in St. Clair County, the supervisor of assessments completes the assessments by June 1 (other than in general assessment years). - In non-commission counties other than Cook, Lake, and DuPage counties, township and multi-township assessors complete their assessments, certify that their assessment books are correct, and return their books to the chief county assessment officer by June 15. - In Cook County, the chief county assessment officer must assess all property as soon as he or she reasonably can. - Lake county's township and multi-township assessors complete their assessments by July 15. - DuPage County's township and multi-township assessors complete their assessments by November 15.
+- In the 17 counties that do not have township governments and in St. Clair County, the chief county assessment officer completes the assessments by June 1 (other than in general assessment years). - In non-commission counties other than Cook, Lake, and DuPage counties, township and multi-township assessors complete their assessments, certify that their assessment books are correct, and return their books to the chief county assessment officer by June 15. - In Cook County, the chief county assessment officer must assess all property as soon as he or she reasonably can. - DuPage and Lake counties' township and multi-township assessors complete their assessments by November 15.